alt="")

 Applications from students with disabilities

 RCSI welcomes applications from students with disabilities.
-However, it is strongly advised that applicants disclose their disability on their application and contact the RCSI Admissions Office to discuss any appropriate supports/reasonable accommodations.
+It is strongly advised that applicants disclose their disability on their application and contact the RCSI Admissions Office to discuss any appropriate supports/reasonable accommodations.
 Applicants may also be required to provide relevant information which will be treated in the strictest of confidence.

 International students are encouraged to contact the Learning Access Team in advance of accepting your place in the RCSI so we can advise you of the types of supports and reasonable accommodations which may be available to you.
 However, please be advised that supports you may have received in your home institution may differ from those provided here in the RCSI.